X-Class: Text Classification with Extremely Weak Supervision

-In Figure~\ref{fig:weight}, we visualize our class-oriented document representations and the unweighted variants using T-SNE~\cite{DBLP:conf/vissym/RauberFT16}.
-We conjecture that this is because, by default, the BERT representations' most significant feature is topic information.
-We have also tried using different attention mechanisms in \our, and from the results in Figure~\ref{fig:attention_metric}, one can see that using a single mechanism, though not under-performing much, is less stable than our proposed mixture.
+In Figure~\ref{fig:weight}, we visualize our class-oriented document representations and the unweighted variants using t-SNE~\cite{DBLP:conf/vissym/RauberFT16}.
+We can see that while the simple-average representations are well-separated like class-oriented representations in NYT-Topics, they are much mixed up in NYT-Locations and Yelp.
+We conjecture that this is because BERT representations has topic information as its most significant feature.

+We have also tried using different attention mechanisms in \our.
+From the results in Figure~\ref{fig:attention_metric}, one can see that using a single mechanism, though not under-performing much, is less stable than our proposed mixture.
 The unweighted case works well on all four datasets that focus on news topics but not good enough on locations and sentiments.